Townsend gives Spurs Cup edge over Sheffield United

-LONDON Tottenham Hotspur needed a 73rd-minute Andros Townsend penalty to end the dogged resistance of visiting third tier Sheffield United and secure a 1-0 lead in their League Cup semi-final first leg on Wednesday.
+LONDON Tottenham Hotspur needed a 73rd-minute penalty from Andros Townsend to end the dogged resistance of third tier Sheffield United and secure a 1-0 advantage in their League Cup semi-final first leg at White Hart Lane on Wednesday.

 It had looked like being a frustrating evening for the Premier League side and four times winners, whose laboured efforts to break down their lower league opponents came to nothing for most of the encounter.

-Yet a blatant handball by United's Jay McEveley gave the hosts the chance to finally break the deadlock and Townsend walloped home from the spot to give them a slender advantage heading into next week's second leg at Bramall Lane.
+Yet a blatant handball from Jay McEveley gave the hosts the chance to finally break the deadlock and Townsend walloped home from the spot to give them a lead heading into next week's second leg at Bramall Lane.

-"In the first half it was very difficult to create chances because they played very deep and were well organised.
-In the second half our performance improved and we did create some chances," Spurs manager Mauricio Pochettino told reporters.

-United boss Nivel Clough added: "We're disappointed not to come away with a draw tonight.
-We let it slip a little bit in the second half when we didn't play enough leading up to the penalty.
-But we are still in the tie."

-The winners face either Liverpool or Chelsea, who drew 1-1 in their first leg on Tuesday, in the final at Wembley.
+The winners face either Liverpool or Chelsea, who drew 1-1 on Tuesday, in the final at Wembley.

-The League One side have become cup specialists under manager Nigel Clough, having lost two of their previous 19 knockout games and beaten five Premier League sides in the last 12 months.
+The third tier side have become cup specialists under manager Nigel Clough, having lost only two of their previous 19 knockout games and beating five Premier League sides in the last 12 months.

 While the kickoff was delayed 15 minutes after the visitors' bus got stuck in traffic, there was nothing tardy about their start to the game.